-If you are interested in socially intelligent AI, affective computing, or human-robot interaction, feel free to reach out.
+If you are interested in this, feel free to reach out.
 I welcome opportunities for collaboration, discussion, and innovation.

 Ph.D.
 Candidate in Electrical and Computer Engineering